ayushxx7/ayush-mandowara-blog/content/Gvim/25-vim-tips.md

 # vim: shiftwidth=2:
 ```

-- Now, everytime you will open that file, your forced config will be set, without altering your whole ecosystem
+- Now, every time you will open that file, your forced config will be set, without altering your whole ecosystem

 ### [Pretty Print JSON in Vim](https://pascalprecht.github.io/posts/pretty-print-json-in-vim)